Social Media Sentiment Analysis: Guide, Benefits & Tools for 2025

 And that’s something you can’t ignore!

-In the research made by Deloitte, 87% of C-levels has pointed reputation risk as the most significant risk area.
+In the research conducted by Deloitte, 87% of C-levels have pointed to reputation risk as the most significant risk area.

 This figure shows that protecting your brand’s reputation isn’t just about reacting to problems – it’s about actively monitoring early warning signs.